Top Jobs for Sociology Degree Majors

 Sociology majors develop the qualitative and quantitative research skills to understand a business problem.
 Their problem-solving skills help them to generate viable solutions to these issues.
 Writing and public speaking skills are also critical when constructing reports and presenting analyses and solutions to clients.

 Market researchers often track preferences for specific consumer groups.
-The sociologist’s knowledge of gender, youth, aging, race, ethnicity, and social class help to inform these assessments.
+The sociologist’s knowledge of gender, youth, aging, race, ethnicity, and social class helps to inform these assessments.

 An understanding of group process and advanced communication skills help sociology majors facilitate focus group interactions and conduct interviews with consumers.